 1. Associated with the policies or contracts being valued, or their supporting assets.

-Determined to be capable of materially affecting the reserve.
+Determined to be capable of affecting the size of the modeled reserve by a material percentage thereof.

 VM-20 Section 2.G

-G. A company may use simplifications, approximations and modeling efficiency techniques to calculate the NPR, the deterministic reserve and/or the stochastic reserve required by this section if the company can demonstrate that the use of such techniques does not understate the reserve by a material amount, and the expected value of the reserve calculated using simplifications, approximations and modeling efficiency techniques is not less than the expected value of the reserve calculated that does not use them.
+G. A company may use simplifications, approximations and modeling efficiency techniques to calculate the DR and/or SRrequired by this section if the company can demonstrate that the use of such techniques does not understate such reserve by a material percentage thereof, and the expected value of the reserve calculated using simplifications, approximations and modeling efficiency techniques is not less than the expected value of the reserve calculated that does not use them.
 The preceding demonstration requirements of Section 2.G do not apply to the use of model segmentation for purposes of determining the net asset earned rates.

 VM-20 Section 8.C.13

 13. The company shall set assumptions in a manner consistent with Section 8.C.10, taking into account an assuming company’s right to terminate in-force reinsurance business.
 In the case in which the assuming company’s right to terminate is limited to cases of non- payment of amounts due by the ceding company or other specific, limited circumstances, the company may assume that the termination option would be expected to have insignificant value to either party and, therefore, may exclude recognition of this right to terminate in the cash-flow projections.
-However, if a reinsurance agreement contains other termination provisions with material impact, the company shall set appropriate assumptions for these provisions consistent with the particular scenario being tested.
+However, if a reinsurance agreement contains other termination provisions that impact the modeled reserve by a material percentage, the company shall set appropriate assumptions for these provisions consistent with the particular scenario being tested.

 VM-20 Section 9.A.7

 7. The company shall examine the results of sensitivity testing to understand the materiality of prudent estimate assumptions on the modeled reserve.
-The company shall update the sensitivity tests periodically as appropriate, considering the materiality of the results of the tests.
+The company shall update the sensitivity tests periodically as appropriate, considering the materiality (judged in terms of percentage impact on the size of the modeled reserve) of the results of the tests.
 The company may update the tests less frequently when the tests show less sensitivity of the modeled reserve to changes in the assumptions being tested or the experience is not changing rapidly.
 Providing there is no material impact on the results of the sensitivity testing, the company may perform sensitivity testing:

 Using samples of the policies in force rather than performing the entire valuation for each alternative assumption set.